Jane Schoenbrun: Career

-Schoenbrun is also currently working on a trilogy of novels called Public Access Afterworld, which will be published by Penguin Random House's imprint Hogarth Books.
-The novels are reportedly a combination of fantasy, science fiction, horror, and coming-of-age literature.
+Schoenbrun is also working on a trilogy of novels called Public Access Afterworld, which will be published by Penguin Random House's imprint Hogarth Books.
+The novels are a combination of fantasy, science fiction, horror, and coming-of-age literature.
 According to Schoenbrun, Public Access Afterworld will serve as the conclusion to a thematically-linked trilogy of works that includes We're All Going to the World's Fair and I Saw the TV Glow.
-Schoenbrun described the books as "my Dune.
-It's my epic and me trying to do Buffy, Lost, or Harry Potter.
-I've created this huge mythology about a giant cast of characters with a story that spans centuries and sprawls across alternate universes.
+Schoenbrun described the books as having a "huge mythology about a giant cast of characters with a story that spans centuries and sprawls across alternate universes.
 It's got a scope that a 90-minute film couldn't hold, and it's about transition, becoming, and truly closing that gap between self and screen until you feel like you're approximating some form of real life."
 The project was initially pitched as a television show.

-On May 9, 2025, Schoenbrun's next film, Teenage Sex and Death at Camp Miasma, was announced.
-Schoenbrun has stated that it will be a slasher film and their "best attempt at the 'sleepover classic.'"
-The film is produced by Mubi and Plan B Entertainment.
-Hannah Einbinder and Gillian Anderson are attached to star in the film.
-On June 17, 2025, Schoenbrun announced on Twitter that the filming for Teenage Sex and Death at Camp Miasma has finished.

-Filmmaking
+On October 23, 2025, Deadline reported that Netflix ordered a straight-to-series adaptation of Charles Burns' graphic novel Black Hole, with Schoenbrun writing and directing.
+New Regency will serve as the co-studio alongside Netflix.
+Executive producers on the series include Plan B, Erin Levy, Charles Burns, Yariv Milchan, Arnon Milchan, Natalie Lehmann, and Laura Delahaye.
+Set in the 1970s, the novel follows teenagers in Seattle who contract a mysterious sexually transmitted infection known as "the Bug" which causes them to develop bizarre physical mutations.

+Style and themes

+Schoenbrun's work frequently explores themes of dysphoria, mediated identity, and blurring the line between reality and fantasy.
+They have described these frequent themes as central to their art, often drawing from experience they encountered in online spaces and from unarticulated feelings regarding their queer identity that they did not have the words for at the time.

+Schoenbrun has discussed how these internet communities helped inform their thematic approach to A Self Induced Hallucination and later projects, specifically their interest in participatory digital storytelling and boundaries between online identity and fantasy.

 Gender identity and dysphoria are prominent themes in Schoenbrun's work.
 They have frequently described I Saw the TV Glow as a film about the "egg crack", a term for the moment in a trans person's life when they realize their identity does not correspond to their assigned gender.
 Schoenbrun and critics alike have written of how the representations of trans characters and trans-adjacent characters within their filmography are for trans people, and are coded in ways that do not make it explicit for audiences who are unfamiliar with transness or are not trans themselves.
-Schoenbrun has described the presence of screens, which are frequently featured in their work, as "a metaphor for the ways in which we don't experience ourselves when we're going through dysphoria and coming to terms with transness".
-Critics have compared Schoenbrun's work to that of David Cronenberg and Kiyoshi Kurosawa, with connections having been made between Cronenberg's work and the film's portrayals of interfacing between the human body and technology.
-Contrastingly, Kurosawa's Pulse depiction of the mind-body internet invading the real world is somewhat oppositional to Schoenbrun's conceptualization of the user-driven internet.
+Schoenbrun has described the presence of screens, which are frequently featured in their work, as "a metaphor for the ways in which we don't experience ourselves when we're going through dysphoria and coming to terms with transness."
+Critics have compared Schoenbrun's work to that of David Cronenberg and Kiyoshi Kurosawa in dealing with interactions between the human body and technology.